mikeallen-eco/fish23/README.md

 awk '/^>/{print (NR==1)?$0:"\n"$0;next}{printf "%s", $0}END{print ""}' blast.CA_1.fasta > blast.C_1.fasta
 awk '/^>/{print (NR==1)?$0:"\n"$0;next}{printf "%s", $0}END{print ""}' blastA_1.fasta > blast_1.fasta
 6. run a bash script to BLAST each of them (e.g., blast.C_1.sh, etc.).
 Code adapted from chatGPT!
-# IMPORTANT NOTE: you need to be set to the directory of the blast db AND the taxonomy db when you run the bash script
-    # otherwise, species will be NA.
-Found that info here: https://www.biostars.org/p/76551/

 # below is the code that is found in the blast scripts...
 # Define the paths to the BLAST+ programs
 blastn_path="/projects/f_deenr_1/mcallen/blast/ncbi-blast-2.14.0+/bin/blastn"